 “Authenticity; I can’t tell you about my hurts and struggles if you don’t share your own.
 Willing to journey the path of heart transformation with me in a real, honest & authentic way.

-I enjoyed highlighting some of the people who have demonstrated what makes a good friend.
 I wish I could list everyone who has been a good friend by loving and supporting me along the way; I remember your kindness and one day you may appear in one of my stories!

 So true!!!!
 Good friends are a trove of treasures!
 Shared experiences and rich memories of joy, pain, laughter, support, loyalty and adventure through life.
 Just knowing someone is there for you in difficult times and willing to walk alongside you can make things easier.
 So glad I was able to be that friend when you were struggling as you have done for me many times in life.
 It is always an honor to serve as the kind of friend Jesus calls us to be.